 Virtual Babelsberg Starry Night

-and on the Youtube channel of Urknall, Weltall und das Leben and can be viewed at any time afterwards.
+or via the YouTube channel Urknall, Weltall und das Leben (Big bang, the Universe and Life) and can be viewed at any time afterwards.